mailgun/documentation/source/user_manual.rst

 **Opens Webhook**

-You can specify a webhook URL in the 'Webhooks' tab of your Control Panel.
+You can specify a webhook URL in the ``Webhooks`` tab of your Control Panel.
 When a user opens one of your emails, your URL will be called with the following parameters.

 .. container:: ptable